-With the recent news of the Ashley Madison hack, and the exposé of a number of Christian men who either had signed up for the service or, worse, actually used it, Bob Heywood, who lived through his own journey of needing to rebuild trust with his wife after years of secretive pornography usage, gives his thoughts on what some of the first steps need to be on the part of the offender.
-This 3-part series does not answer the legitimate question of whether the offended spouse should stay or leave, but if the marriage is to survive and grow, these first few steps will be critical.
+With the recent news of the Ashley Madison hack and the exposé of a number of Christian men who either had signed up for the service or, worse, actually used it, Bob Heywood gives his thoughts on what some of the first steps need to be on the part of the offender.
+Bob lived through his own journey of needing to rebuild trust with his wife after years of secretive pornography usage.
+This three-part series does not answer the legitimate question of whether the offended spouse should stay or leave, but if the marriage is to survive and grow, these first few steps will be critical.

 You’ve been found out.
 You’ve messed up and you’ve messed up big time.
 You have violated the boundary lines of sexual activity that God has put in place, and you have crushed your wife.
 You think you know how bad it is.
 But chances are good you still aren’t thinking clearly right now.
 You haven’t a clue how deep sexual betrayal runs.
 You can feel the pain you caused, but you still don’t know all the ins and outs of your sin.

-As much as you might want to put your marriage back together, I believe the real issue is not: how do we move forward again, how are we going to pick up the pieces?
+As much as you might want to put your marriage back together, I believe the real issue is not about how couples move forward again or how they are going to pick up the pieces.

-The real issue right now for you is: will you honestly look at the damage you have done to your wife, and to your marriage?
+The real issue right now for you is this: Will you honestly look at the damage you have done to your wife, and to your marriage?
 Will you name it and own it?

 You have to own up to the fact that your behavior has crossed lines that bring death to a relationship.
 We can speculate about what Adam and Eve were thinking about before they ate the fruit.
 But it was when they ate the fruit that death occurred.
 They crossed the line, and everything changed.

-No matter how your wife found out about your sexual sin (whether you got caught or you confessed) she now needs to process the fact that she doesn’t really know who you are.
-A whole chunk of your life has been lived in secret—from her.
+No matter how your wife found out about your sexual sin (whether you got caught or you confessed), she now needs to process the fact that she doesn’t really know who you are.
+A whole chunk of your life has been lived in secrecy from her.
 Now she feels like she has been living with a stranger all these years.
 You may think this isn’t so big a deal, but it is.
-Can you imagine what the wife of Dennis Rader felt after finding out that she was married to a serial killer for 30 years—and for three decades she related to a man that lied to her every minute of every day?
+Can you imagine what the wife of Dennis Rader felt after finding out that she was married to a serial killer for 30 years?
+For three decades she related to a man who lied to her every minute of every day.
 I know that sounds like an over-the-top example, but do you get the point?
-How can your wife easily trust you again, when for (how long? how many years?) you presented a part of yourself to her, every minute of every day, that was a lie?
+How can your wife easily trust you again, when (for how long? how many years?) you presented a part of yourself to her, every minute of every day, that was a lie?

-“The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise” (Ps 51:17).
+“The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise” (Psalm 51:17).

 12 Aug 2015